adlnet/xapi-profiles/xapi-profiles-spec.md

-`@type` | One of: `StateResource`, `AgentProfileResource`, `ActivityProfileResource` `prefLabel` | A language map of descriptive names for the document resource `definition` | A language map of descriptions of the purpose and usage of the document resource `deprecated` | Optional.
+`@type` | One of: `StateResource`, `AgentProfileResource`, `ActivityProfileResource` `prefLabel` | A language map of descriptive names for the document resource `definition` | A language map of descriptions of the purpose and usage of the document resource `contentType` | The content-type for the resource `deprecated` | *Optional*.
 A boolean.
 If true, this concept is deprecated.
 `context` | *Optional*. the IRI of a JSON-LD context for this document resource `schema` | *Optional*. the IRI for accessing a JSON Schema for this document resource.
-`inlineSchema` | A JSON Schema inline.
+`inlineSchema` | *Optional*.
+A JSON Schema inline.
 Must be a string that contains a legal JSON Schema.

-`contentType` | The content-type for the resource
+* profiles MUST use at most one of `schema` and `inlineSchema` for Document Resources

 ### Activities